vuestorefront/storefront-ui/src/components/molecules/SfPagination/README.md

 ## Emitted events

-- `update:page` - Emitted when an pagination link is clicked and page should be changed, must be listened to update the content and then update the current page number.
+- `current-change` - Emitted when an pagination link is clicked and page should be changed, must be listened to update the content and then update the current page number.